Rolling Option Strategies#

 Output:

-To trade an arbitrary selection of options in the same group, a DynamicOptionsStrategy is available.
-This can either take a callback method, which gets called for each rebalance date to determine the options to trade, or a dictionary of trades for each date can be provided.
-In the example below we use this strategy with a method to trade 10 Put options each month.
+The DynamicOptionsStrategy class trades an arbitrary selection of options in the same group.
+This can take a callback method, which gets called for each rebalance date to determine the options to trade, or a dictionary of trades for each date can be provided.

-In the below example the basket_creation_method function gets passed in to the DynamicOptionsStrategy, then gets called on each roll date and provides a dictionary or tuple of options to trade.
+The example below uses this strategy with a method to trade 10 put options each month.
+The basket_creation_method function gets passed in to the DynamicOptionsStrategy class, then gets called on each roll date and provides a dictionary or tuple of options to trade.
 The method should take the strategy, decision time and positions as input and provide a dictionary of options.

 def basket_creation_method(strategy, dt, positions):